10650-hero-esrange-fltrd.png

 Managing our carbon footprint

-NIB’s most substantial sustainability impact arises from our lending operations.
-Even so, we believe it is important to measure, monitor, report, and manage our internal processes for business travel, energy performance, recycling, waste management, and responsible procurement consistently.
+We believe it is important to measure, monitor, report, and manage our internal processes for business travel, energy performance, recycling, waste management, and responsible procurement consistently.
 This is how we learn how to further avoid and reduce our internal environmental impact.
-Understanding that our footprint cannot be entirely avoided, we engage in climate action and voluntarily support climate projects both in the Nordic-Baltic region and in the least developed countries.
+Understanding that our footprint cannot be entirely avoided, we compensate for the residual emissions and voluntarily support climate projects both in the Nordic-Baltic region

 We seek to engage with experts, NGOs, clients, employees, member country authorities, and other key stakeholders to learn from best practices and innovative cases.
 We understand that low carbon operations, targets, and the ways to engage with climate action will evolve with scientific research and technology development.
 This will be a journey and we will constantly measure, innovate, learn, and collaborate in order to achieve better results.